|"Wotan" (1969) by K Vasilyev|

 |By W Pogany (c.
 1920)|

 The philosophers of Greece and Rome often spoke of freedom from fear as a supremely happy and high spiritual state and this is exactly what the followers of Odin could achieve – freedom from fear and, in particular, freedom from fear of death.
 This gift was not confined to Odin’s sons.
 Women too were part of this – it is recorded in several places that certain women would voluntarily sacrifice themselves upon the death of Odin’s heroes; typically these women were ritually hanged, strangled or stabbed and then cremated on a great funeral pyre and thereby won great honour in the afterlife – the higher the smoke rose above the funeral pyre, the greater the honour.

 This sounds grisly but it is surely superior to what replaced it – the morbid Christian fear of hellfire and thus of death.
 Fear poisons life – the ancients knew that.
-We live in an age where death is silently feared like a bogeyman we hope will never come out from under the bed, we push it away, hoping that somehow death will overlook us, but he's coming for us all.
+In the times we now live in it seems that death is silently feared like a bogeyman we hope will never come out from under the bed, we push it away, hoping that somehow death will overlook us, but he's coming for us all.
 In the age of the man-child cowardice is no longer a mark of shame for some, and many of us spend our lives in pseudo-servitude to monolithic corporations so we can live long, drawn out years.
 Living so, we may be more like slaves than we know.
-To look death (and its shadows, such as workplace redundancy) in the eyes without fear is to live as a free man or woman.* That was, and is, Odin’s great gift – he can teach us to live, and to think, as free born men and women.
+To look death (and its shadows, such as loss) in the eyes without fear is to live as a free man or woman.* That was, and is, Odin’s great gift – he can teach us to live, and to think, as free born men and women.

 “A coward believes he will ever live, if the fight he faces not: but age shall not grant him the gift of peace, though spears may spare his life …